 After the explosion, there is a momentary silence which is then broken by the crashes of the boulders and rocks being thrown down the side of the volcano.
 When I say boulders, I literally mean the size of cars.

 This initial big eruption was accompanied by much smaller splutters as the sun slowly went down.
-It really did make for an unbeatable setting.
+It really made an unbeatable setting.

 We were spoiled by an even bigger eruption later on that night where we witnessed lava spewing down the side of the mountain and being sprayed directly out of the crater.